 Head to Siena and witness the traditional and impressive Palio, a colorful, bareback horse race in the magnificent Piazza del Campo that takes place every July 2nd and August 16th and enjoy the massive feasts set up on long outdoor tables stretching around the medieval side streets.

-Top 5 wineries
+Top 5 wineries in Tuscany

 Tuscany boasts some of the world’s most famous wine appellations.